 This is a sponsored post in partnership with the West Virginia Department of Tourism.
 Thank you for supporting SITC.

-Last week, our family of five got on a plane and headed to West Virginia.
+Last fall, our family of five got on a plane and headed to West Virginia.
 As most of you already know, our family loves traveling, and I cannot tell you just how much we missed getting on a plane, and exploring this past year and a half.
 We had the ultimate escape and adventure, that my family and I are still talking about.
 Fayetteville, West Virginia is a family getaway destination like no other.
 This beautiful region of the state is known for its iconic West Virginia beauty and an abundance of activities for everyone in the family.
 Here, you’ll find easy-going locales along with gems that are off the beaten path and even adrenaline-inducing adventure.

 50 years ago, John Denver wrote a song that is still firmly entrenched in the minds of almost everyone alive today.
 From the very old to the very young, if you turn on “Country Roads, Take Me Home”, almost all of them will know the chorus.
 Mr. Denver may have been crafting poetry to song, but his words weren’t wrong.
 West Virginia really is Almost Heaven.
 The Mountain State is home to winding country roads, mountain towns, awe-inspiring landmarks, and so much more.
 From exploring the backcountry and scenic by-ways filled with history to shopping and events in the state’s larger cities, West Virginia – notably, the Fayetteville, West Virginia area – is heaven on earth for everyone.